Install Podman Desktop

 Podman-ImageDetail

-6. Next, click on the Containers menu to review any containers that either are currently executing, or have exited.
+6. Next, click the Containers menu to review any running or stopped containers.

 Podman-Telemetry